Michigan Court of Appeals; Docket #352976, 353862; Unpublished

 Official Michigan Reporter Citation: Not Applicable; Link to Opinion

-In this unanimous unpublished per curiam decision, the Court of Appeals reversed the trial court’s denial of Defendants Matthew Hornbeck and Samuel Bradley’s motion for summary disposition seeking dismissal of Plaintiff Estate of Lake Jacobson’s (“Plaintiff”) third-party claim against them, then affirmed in part and vacated in part the trial court’s denial of Defendant Sakstrup Towing, Inc.’s (“Sakstrup”) motion for summary disposition regarding Plaintiff’s third-party claim against it.
-The Court of Appeals first held that the public-duty doctrine shielded Hornbeck and Bradley, who were police officers, from liability for choosing not to detain an intoxicated driver who, after crashing his car into a culvert and being questioned by Hornbeck and Bradley, was allowed to get back in his car and drive off, immediately after which he crossed into oncoming traffic and crashed into Lake Jacobson’s vehicle, killing Jacobson instantly.
-The Court of Appeals then vacated the trial court’s denial of Sakstrup’s motion for summary disposition because the trial court did not employ the proper test for determining whether Sakstrup’s tow-truck employee owed a duty to Plaintiff’s decedent to adequately inspect the intoxicated driver’s crashed vehicle for disabling damage before towing it out of the culvert and to prevent the intoxicated driver from driving off in a disabled vehicle.
-Lastly, the Court of Appeals upheld the trial court’s ruling that judicial estoppel did not apply to bar the Plaintiff’s claim against Sakstrup because the trial court’s finding that genuine issues of material fact existed as to whether Hornbeck and Bradley were the proximate cause of Plaintiff’s decedent’s injuries “was not a finding that the officers ‘were the proximate cause.’ (emphasis added)”
+In this unanimous unpublished per curiam decision, the Court of Appeals reversed the trial court’s denial of Defendants Matthew Hornbeck and Samuel Bradley’s motion for summary disposition, in which they sought dismissal of Plaintiff Estate of Lake Jacobson’s (“Plaintiff”) third-party claim against them, then affirmed in part and vacated in part the trial court’s denial of Defendant Sakstrup Towing, Inc.’s (“Sakstrup”) motion for summary disposition regarding Plaintiff’s third-party claim against it.
+The Court of Appeals first held that the public-duty doctrine shielded police officers Hornbeck and Bradley from liability for choosing not to detain an intoxicated driver who, after crashing his car into a culvert and being questioned by Hornbeck and Bradley, was allowed to get back into his car and drive off, immediately after which he crossed into oncoming traffic and crashed into Lake Jacobson’s vehicle, killing Jacobson instantly.
+The Court of Appeals then vacated the trial court’s denial of Sakstrup’s motion for summary disposition, holding that the trial court did not employ the proper test for determining whether Sakstrup’s tow-truck employee owed a duty to Plaintiff’s decedent to (1) adequately inspect the intoxicated driver’s crashed vehicle for disabling damage before towing it out of the culvert, and (2) prevent the intoxicated driver from driving off in a disabled vehicle.
+Lastly, the Court of Appeals upheld the trial court’s ruling that judicial estoppel did not operate to bar Plaintiff’s claim against Sakstrup because the trial court’s finding that genuine issues of material fact existed as to whether Hornbeck and Bradley were the proximate cause of Jacobson's death “was not a finding that the officers ‘were the proximate cause.’ (emphasis added)”

 Plaintiff subsequently filed a third-party claim alleging negligence and/or gross negligence against Hornbeck and Bradley for willfully disregarding obvious signs that Houge was intoxicated—signs which were “clearly evident” from the dash-cam footage of their interaction—and allowing him to get back on the road, thereby creating “ ‘a high risk of severe danger of serious injury or death.’ ” Plaintiff also filed a third-party claim against Sakstrup based on Downs’s failure to properly inspect the vehicle for disabling damage.

-Hornbeck and Bradley moved for summary disposition, arguing that they were entitled to governmental immunity pursuant to the public-duty doctrine: they argued that they had a duty to the general public, not to any one individual—e.g. Plaintiff’s decedent—and that because the subject injury was to an individual member of the public, not the public at large, they were shielded from liability.
+Hornbeck and Bradley moved for summary disposition, arguing that they were entitled to governmental immunity pursuant to the public-duty doctrine.
+They argued that they had a duty to the general public, not to any one individual—e.g. Lake Jacobson—and that because the subject injury was to an individual member of the public, not the public at large, they were shielded from liability.
 Alternatively, they argued that they were neither grossly negligent nor the proximate cause of Plaintiff’s decedent’s injuries.
-Sakstrup also moved for summary disposition, arguing that Downs had no duty to Plaintiff’s decedent to act affirmatively on his behalf and retain Houge’s car after he towed it out of the culvert.
+Sakstrup also moved for summary disposition, arguing that Downs had no duty to Jacobson to act affirmatively on Jacobson's behalf and retain Houge’s car after he towed it out of the culvert.
 The trial court denied both motions, ruling that the public-duty doctrine did not apply to shield Hornbeck and Bradley from liability, that a question of fact existed as to whether Hornbeck and Bradley were grossly negligent, and that a question of fact existed as to whether Downs had a duty to properly inspect the vehicle for disabling damage and request a tow order from the officers.
-Sakstrup then moved for summary disposition again, this time arguing that the trial court’s denial of Hornbeck and Bradley’s motion constituted a finding that Hornbeck and Bradley were the proximate cause of Plaintiff’s injuries, and that judicial estoppel therefore operated to bar Plaintiff’s claim that Sakstrup was the proximate cause of Plaintiff’s injuries.
+Sakstrup then moved for summary disposition again, this time arguing that the trial court’s denial of Hornbeck and Bradley’s motion constituted a finding that Hornbeck and Bradley were the proximate cause of Plaintiff’s injuries, and that judicial estoppel therefore operated to bar Plaintiff’s claim that Sakstrup was the proximate cause of Jacobson's death.
 The trial court disagreed and denied that motion as well.

 The Court of Appeals reversed the trial court’s summary disposition order as to Hornbeck and Bradley, holding first that the Hornbeck and Bradley were shielded from liability by the public-duty doctrine, which provides: